JuliaLang/julia/doc/manual/functions.rst

 In all these cases, ``x`` is bound to a tuple of the trailing values passed to ``bar``.

-On the flip side, it is often handy to "splice" the values contained in an iterable collection into a function call as individual arguments.
+On the flip side, it is often handy to "splice" or "splat" the values contained in an iterable collection into a function call as individual arguments.
 To do this, one also uses ``...`` but in the function call instead:

 .. doctest::